 Cisco Context: Validating an Allocation Request

-A teammate asks for 10.50.2.0/25 for a new VLAN.
-Before you reserve it, you want to know: is it inside your assigned supernet, and does it collide with anything already allocated?
+Say a request comes in for 10.50.2.0/25 for a new VLAN.
+Before reserving it, two questions matter: is it inside the assigned supernet, and does it collide with anything already allocated?
 That is six lines of Python.

 import ipaddress